nicolardi/open_blog/src/blog/9-javascript-self-invoking-functions.md

 @line 1 the function is defined.
 Please note the presence of the surrounding round brackets.
 The function is anonymous and it has a single parameter named global.

 @line 7 the function is invoked immediately.
-Note that the "self" keyword is used to refer to the global object.
+Note that the "self" keyword is used to refer to the global object which is most of the time window in the browser.

 @line 4 there is an interesting use of the "in" keyword.
 It is used to check if a variable is defined in an object.